 Best Hikes in Washington for beginners

 And now, for the actual hikes!
-These start off from easier to harder (with “harder” not meaning too much, because they’re all relatively approachable).
-These trails are all well maintained.
-If you’re going on the weekend, there will be other people around, so you won’t be alone.
+These start off from easier to harder.
+Note that “harder” doesn’t mean too much, because they’re all relatively approachable.
+These trails are all well maintained, and if you’re going on the weekend, there will be other people around, so you won’t be alone.
 The hikes are all either short or don’t have too much elevation gain compared to other hikes- but still lead to some incredibly gorgeous views.